Characters: The Following

 - Ascended Fanboys: They weren't part of the original cult, but they're big fans of Carroll's work, which is why they want to join him.

 - Ax-Crazy: Definitely Luke, but Mark seemed to the more reasonable of the two.
+Season 3 shows him to be even worse.

 - Boom, Headshot: How Luke is ultimately taken out, by Max.